 The Metaverse requires certain aspects of VR and non-VR technologies for mass adoption because most current VR projects (including blockchain gaming) lack critical parts.
 Components such as a blockchain framework, incentive program, or a well-designed economic setup significantly limit their commercial reach and popularity.

-Finally, we cannot ignore that there are still certain developer-centric limitations that impede the adoption of VR and the Metaverse.
-While Oculus, HTC, and a few other companies have addressed these issues to a large extent, primarily by creating headsets that are not only highly affordable but also portable - there are still connectivity and on-site navigation issues that they need to resolve.
+Finally, we cannot ignore that certain developer-centric limitations still impede the adoption of VR and the Metaverse.
+While Oculus, HTC, and a few other companies have addressed these issues to a large extent, primarily by creating headsets that are not only highly affordable but also portable – there are still connectivity and on-site navigation issues that they need to resolve.

 One of the hottest questions on the minds of most technology enthusiasts today is the effect VR can have on the Metaverse.
-Simply put, VR-based technology is essential for the Metaverse to function and realize its true potential.
-The Metaverse requires users to access a virtual universe that is highly dynamic and therefore relies on a means of interaction that puts people at the center of the action.
+Simply put, VR-based technology is essential for the Metaverse to function and realize its potential.
+The Metaverse requires users to access a virtual universe that is highly dynamic and, therefore, relies on a means of interaction that puts people at the center of the action.